yufengliu15/cu-webring/README.md

 # cu-webring
-A webring for students with personal websites at Carleton University.
+A webring for Carleton Students by Carleton Students.

 Heavily inspired by https://github.com/simcard0000/se-webring and https://github.com/leofalvo/mcgillcswebring.org.